-Mining Engineering Students at WVU have been known to be active not only at the department level but also at college and national level.
-They are strongly connected with their alumni who have supported them at various capacities.
-For this reason they are involved in numerous department and college activities.
+Mining engineering students at WVU have been known to be active not only at the Department level but also at College and national level.
+They are strongly connected with alumni who have supported them at various capacities.

-Some of the regular activities at local level where the students often participate are:
+Some of the regular activities at the local level where the students often participate are:

-- West Virginia Coal Mining Institute (WVCMI) and SME Central Appalachian Section (SMECAS) Joint Annual Meeting at Greenbrier, White Sulphur Spring, WV in October.
+- West Virginia Coal Mining Institute and SME Central Appalachian Section Joint Annual Meeting at the Greenbrier, in White Sulphur Springs, in October.

-- Pittsburgh Coal Mining Institute of America (PCMIA) and SME Pittsburgh Section Joint Annual Meeting at South Pointe, PA in October.
+- Pittsburgh Coal Mining Institute of America and SME Pittsburgh Section Joint Annual Meeting at South Pointe, Pennsylvania, in October.

-- West Virginia Coal Mining Institute (WVCMI) and WV Coal Association and Reclamation Annual Meeting, Glade Springs Resort, Daniel, or Pipestem Resort, WV in May.
+- West Virginia Coal Mining and WV Coal Association and Reclamation Annual Meeting, Glade Springs Resort, Daniel or Pipestem Resort in May.

 - Charleston Coal Mining Institute and Coal Association Joint Meeting.

 - Field trips to surface mining operation, underground mining operation and coal preparation plant and surface material handling facilities operation.

 The mining engineering department has a rich history in mining, especially in West Virginia.
 Graduates have been recognized at national levels for their achievements by societies such as: